rpellerin/rpellerin.github.io/content/berlin-marathon-2025-race-report.md

 I crossed the half marathon mark in 1h33'08".
 From then on, the rest of the race was a constant fight against myself.
 Negative thoughts on and on again.
 "I could stop right there", "I already got a half marathon PR, no point in carrying on".
 Non stop.
 I started walking at aid stations, something I had never done before.
 I would drink 2, often 3 full cups of water, and poor another 2 on my head and body.
 At every damn aid station.
 People started walking on the course as soon as km 25, much earlier than what I had seen before.
 My pace dropped quite significantly but I was at peace with it.
 Just wanted to get it over with.
 As fast as possible.

 Ultimately, **I crossed the finish line in 3h15'58"**, official time.
-3 minutes slower than Paris, 10 minutes slower than my goal.
+3 minutes slower than Paris, 10 minutes slower than my goal, 4 minutes slower than what my Garmin watch had predicted for that race.
 It is what it is.
 I couldn't beat the heat - and very few could!

 I can't blame the weather only.
 My training was quite shit, due to 2 injuries and catching COVID in the last 3 weeks.
 Yet I am very proud of my time and the pace I could hold.
 I'm also happy I did not give up.

+I'm glad I had zero gastrointestinal disturbances.
+However, I had quite a few stomach cramps, maybe 4 or 5 throughout the race.
+They felt like side stitches, but I know they were not linked to my breathing, rather originating from below.
+I think I had the first one around km 2.
+Every time they lasted about 1 or 2 km and then would vanish.
+My trick to help them go away was to contract my abs as much as possible.
+That worked most of the time.

 The crowds were amazing!
 My girlfriend and friends cheering on were a massive help!
 Running at home felt truly different, I loved it.